-Nicole, a recipient of several awards and scholarships, is already making the most out of her five-year plan to receive a Master's in Forensic Science.
+Nicole, a recipient of several awards and scholarships, is already making the most out of her five-year plan to receive a Master of Science degree in Forensic Science.

-Nicole Kibler, a member of the freshman Honor’s Program, plans to graduate with a degree in chemistry and, as part of Stevenson’s 5-year B.S. to M.S. program, a master in forensic science in 2021.
+Nicole Kibler, a member of the freshman Honors Program, plans to graduate with a bachelor's degree in chemistry and, as part of Stevenson’s 5-year B.S. to M.S. program, a master's degree in Forensic Science in 2021.

 Also a recipient of the Presidential Scholarship, Founders’ Scholarship, and Excellence Award, Nicole has already benefited from her Stevenson experience.

 Nicole also appreciates being invited to attend career networking events.
-“From job fairs to forensic science career panels, Stevenson ensures that, regardless of grade level, you can be involved and connected early on.”
-In addition, she says, being able to talk directly to her department head and current and future professors through weekly talks, board games, and other interactions are “opportunities unique to Stevenson chemistry and biochemistry majors that really show how much the faculty cares about their students.”
+“From job fairs to Forensic Science career panels, Stevenson ensures that, regardless of grade level, you can be involved and connected early on.”
+In addition, she connects directly with her department head and current and future professors through weekly talks, board games, and other interactions.
+These “opportunities unique to Stevenson Chemistry and Biochemistry majors really show how much the faculty cares about their students.”

-As for her choice to attend Stevenson, she says, “After living in the same small New Jersey town [Mullica Hill] all my life, I wanted something different when choosing my college.
-Deciding to leave the comfort and security of the only place I have ever known was scary, but the payoff has already been worth it as I have been blessed with the opportunity to attend a school filled with so many different types of people who I would never have gotten the chance to meet otherwise.
+As for her choice to attend Stevenson, Nicole says, “After living in the same small New Jersey town all my life, I wanted something different when choosing my college.
+Deciding to leave the comfort and security of the only place I have ever known was scary, but the payoff has already been worth it.
+I have been blessed with the opportunity to attend a school filled with so many different types of people, people I would never have gotten the chance to meet otherwise.
 I am so excited for all of the ways that Stevenson will shape my life in the coming years.”